Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

 Chain 2,

-insert hook into the second chain from the hook and pull up loop.
+insert hook into the 2nd ch from the hook and pull up loop.

 Yarn over and pull through the first loop on the hook to make a chain stitch.

-Yarn over and pull through both loops on the hook to make a single crochet.
+Yarn over and pull through both loops on the hook to make a single crochet (sc).
+You’ve just completed the first stitch!

 Yarn over and pull through the first loop on the hook creating another chain stitch.
 Yarn over and pull through both loops on the hook.

-Continue working through steps 4-6 until your foundation row reaches the desired number of stitches.
+Continue working through steps 4-6 until your foundation row (fsc row) reaches the desired number of stitches.

-As usual, I’d love it if you would tag my in any of your Stitching Together makes.
+Which crochet project will you use the foundation single crochet in?
+As usual, I’d love it if you would tag me in any of your Stitching Together makes.
 I love seeing what you are working on!